Didisimmons/LILELI-QUIZ-GAME/readME.md

 ### Wireframes:

 The wireframe for the entire site can be found [here]( https://www.figma.com/file/jQcJQcFWw9uGwa3Z84LfbX/Lileli?node-id=9%3A260).
-To view the webpage flow and interactions can be viewed  [here](https://www.figma.com/proto/jQcJQcFWw9uGwa3Z84LfbX/Lileli?node-id=1%3A2&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=1%3A2) for both a desktop and a mobile device, along with its interactions.
+The webpage flow and interactions can be viewed  [here](https://www.figma.com/proto/jQcJQcFWw9uGwa3Z84LfbX/Lileli?node-id=1%3A2&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=1%3A2) for both a desktop and a mobile device, along with its interactions.

 ## FEATURES